kserve/website/docs/modelserving/certificate/kserve.md

     }
   ~~~

-Afeter you update this configuration, please restart KServe controller pod to pick up the change.
+After you update this configuration, please restart KServe controller pod to pick up the change.

 When you create a inference service, then the ca bundle will be copied to your user namespace and it will be attached to the storage-initializer container.